hsh233335/Python-weather-information-using-OpenWeatherMap-API-and-custom-messageboxes/README.md

 ```
 git clone https://github.com/hsh233335/Python-weather-information-using-OpenWeatherMap-API
 ```
 or **if you don't have git, press the green code button and the top and click "Download ZIP".
+Click here to download also:
 After that, extract the file and follow the steps below.
 (I would recommend moving the downloaded and extracted file to Desktop, get the python file out of the extracted folder.)**
 ## Step 2 (Optional (to use Ollama AI mentioned above):
 Go to https://ollama.com/download